 Unisons unequally stretched and adjusted, can cause an otherwise 'in-tune' piano to sound out of tune to the hearing ear.

 In the case of a pitch raise, over 200 pins are tuned, stretched, and adjusted, before the piano can arrive within the range of a stable, fine concert tuning.

 After adjusting a note's frequency against the beats of a starting note, a piano tuner must individually “lock” every pin into place AFTER (1) finding the proper frequency of a note, and AFTER (2) balancing that note in relation to other notes.

-The three-fold skill of (1) listening to the pitch, (2) adequately stretching the strings, and (3) locking in the pin, requires a skilled piano tuner's knowledge and expertise, which is the result of tuning 1,000s of different pianos, through years of experience and practice.
+This three-fold skill of (1) listening to two notes' pitch, (2) adequately stretching a string in question, and (3) locking in the pin, requires a skilled piano tuner's knowledge and expertise, which is the result of tuning 1,000s of different pianos, through years of experience and practice.

 The seasoned piano tuner knows how to go back and forth across the keyboard, checking and rechecking, to make sure the note in question is not only in tune with itself, but with other notes.